 Hillsboro Village is south of Music Row between Vanderbilt University and Belmont University.
 Visitors can enjoy indie vintage shops and the Belcourt theater.
 Built in 1925, the theater shows over 300 classic and arthouse films each year.

 My favorite thing about the area is that Hillsboro Village borders 12 South.
-This is a half-mile stretch of unique boutiques, gourmet restaurants, and charming coffee shops.
+This is a half-mile stretch of unique boutiques, gourmet restaurants, and some of the most charming coffee shops in Nashville.
 It’s the best place to spend a spring morning in Nashville!

 Hillsboro Village is one of the most walkable neighborhoods in Nashville.
 It’s easy to get from one place to another without the neighborhood.
 Unfortunately, you will need a car to get to most other areas in Nashville except for West End.